Henry Allen Bullock: Research in criminology

 He wrote two studies in the subject of criminology.
 His study Significance of the Racial Factor in the Length of Prison Sentences discussed the idea that racial discrimination existed in criminal law which leads to a difference in criminal sentencing.
 He conducted his research study on 3,644 inmates at the Texas State Prison in Huntsville, Texas.
 His study found that factors of racial discrimination were found to significantly affect the length of prison time given to black individuals compared to their white counterparts.

 His other study in criminology is Urban Homicide in Theory and Fact.
 He explores the theory that specific areas in any city are more likely to draw in individuals who, during their personal time, are more likely to commit an act of homicide or other criminal act.
-He conducted his research in the city of Houston, Texas in collaboration with the City Police Department, he received and reviewed over 500 cases of homicide from 1945-1949 but only used a sample of 489 cases after deciding that certain cases did not fit the criteria of the study.
-The study found that there was support for the theory that certain areas of socio-economic conditionsand specific urban segregation did have higher rates of homicide compared to other areas that did not share those characteristics.
+He conducted his research in the city of Houston, Texas in collaboration with the City Police Department, he received and reviewed over 500 cases of homicide from 1945 to 1949 but only used a sample of 489 cases after deciding that certain cases did not fit the criteria of the study.
+The study found that there was support for the theory that certain areas of socio-economic conditions and specific urban segregation did have higher rates of homicide compared to other areas that did not share those characteristics.